WilkMat3/SET09102_Personal_Portfolio/week10_project.md

 *Figure 4: ModelView - Triggering the command*

-As per the Figure 4, anytime one of the search bars changes the FilterOrganisation command/method is executed.
-This is somehting I came across thanks to the ChatGpt when trying to figure out how to trigger the filter method for search bars.
+As per Figure 4, anytime one of the search bars changes the FilterOrganisation command/method is executed.
+This is something I came across thanks to the ChatGpt when trying to figure out how to trigger the filter method for search bars.

 ```
         public ViewAllOrganisationsViewModel(IOrganisationRepository organisationRepository)
         {
             _organisationRepository = organisationRepository;
-            LoadOrganisations();
+            LoadOrganisationsAsync();
         }
 ```